BigPolarBear1/factorization_v3/README.md

 Update2: I just realized that where SIQS has to use tonelli, we are now using linear congruence (we dont use tonelli at all in the algorithm)...and I can apply that linear congruence trick in multiple places and hyper optimize the entire thing!
 HAH!
 Check mate.
 Lets see tomorrow.

+Update: Hmmpf, there is a bunch of tricks I should probably apply.
+Anyway, linear congruences first..
+I know that can easily be optimized to the point it is negilible.
+Just depressed.
+Living like this..
+I  miss my former manager.
+I was respected and supported in every way.
+My managers never misgendered me.
+They always treated me with the most respect.
+Sometimes when I'm outside running and I hear people saying shitty things (people really dont want trans people visible in public) it just really makes me miss those moments.
+Microsoft has taken everything away from me.
+And not just from me, they also went after my manager.